Tyneside Tramways and Tramroads Company: History

 Tyneside Tramways and Tramroads Company built the electric tramway on the route of the Coxlodge Waggonway (which was also known as the Gosforth and Kenton Waggonway).
-It was authorised by the Tyneside Tramways and Tramroads Acts of 1901, 1902, and 1904.
+It was authorised by the Tyneside Tramways and Tramroad Act 1901 (1 Edw.
+7. c. ccxxxviii), the Tyneside Tramways and Tramroads Act 1902 (2 Edw.
+7. c. cxxxii) and the Tyneside Tramways and Tramroads Act 1904 (4 Edw.
+7. c. ccv).

 At the western end, it connected with Newcastle Corporation Tramways.
-It had running powers over the Newcastle Corporation Tramways lines, and a reciprocal arrangements was had for Corporation cars on its tracks.
+It had running powers over the Newcastle Corporation Tramways lines, and there was a reciprocal arrangement for corporation cars on its tracks.
 Services started on 4 September 1902.

 At the eastern end, it connected with the Tynemouth and District Electric Traction Company.
 However, the Tynemouth company tracks were of a different gauge, so through running was impossible.
 There was a short section of dual gauge track where the systems met, to allow cars from the different systems to meet for a convenient interchange of passengers.

 The chairman of the company was John Theodore Merz.
 He was also a director of the Swan Electric Light Company.
 The Northern General Transport Company (a subsidiary of British Electric Traction took a controlling interest in the Tyneside Tramways and Tramroads Company in 1913.

 Fleet

-Car number 4 built in 1902 by G.F.
-Milnes & Co. was sold in 1930 to South Shields Corporation Tramways where it ran as No 46.
+Car number 4 built in 1902 by G. F. Milnes & Co. was sold in 1930 to South Shields Corporation Tramways where it ran as No 46.

 Closure

-In 1920, the company applied for an act of parliament, enabling them to run omnibus services.
+In 1920, the company applied for an act of Parliament, enabling them to run omnibus services.